Fantastic Four #173 (August 1976)

 Karen: The High Evolutionary then enters the discussion, to dissuade Galactus from consuming the world he has created (and remember, it was Roy who

-ig fan of Reed, the way he's portrayed in this scene does highlight one of the better aspects of the character: the effort he always made to find a way to resolve things that would lead to the least amount of harm and suffering. he may have been a bit oblivious to things at time, but he certainly seemed to have the best intentions.
+Karen: Although I've never been a big fan of Reed, the way he's portrayed in this scene does highlight one of the better aspects of the character: the effort he always made to find a way to resolve things that would lead to the least amount of harm and suffering. he may have been a bit oblivious to things at time, but he certainly seemed to have the best intentions.

 Karen: Galactus comes up with a possible solution, but it's sure not to the FF's liking: either find an inhabited planet where the populace is willing to sacrifice itself, or have the FF pick out another planet for him to devour.
 Talk about bad options!

-Galactus.
+Karen: The FF enter the High Evolutionary's orbital HQ and confer with him.
+He is aware of three planets nearby that might work for Galactus.
 One is Earth-like, another is a world of mechanical life forms, and the third seems to be a barren moon, although H.E.'s sensors indicate it has life.
 The FF splits into teams -with Sue staying behind!
 Reed tells her he needs to hold her in reserve, but I think we can guess pretty safely that he just didn't want to put her at risk.
-So Gorr the gorilla and the Torch are teleported to the Earthlike planet, while Reed and Ben go to the mecha-world.
+So Gorr the

-Ben first arrive, before Ben sees Torgo, he is willing to let the robot populace be sacrificed to Galactus.
+Karen: On the mecha world -which incidentally, is named Mekka! - we find a race of robots, and Ben runs into an old pal: Torgo, the robot gladiator from issues 90-93.
+Roy always managed to bring old characters and events into his stories, something I am fond of.
+It's interesting that when Reed and Ben first arrive, before Ben sees Torgo, he is willing to let the robot populace be sacrificed to Galactus.
 However, once he realizes that they are led by his friend, Ben comes to see that although the robots are not human, they are still 'living' beings.
 He and Reed realize they cannot ask Torgo to give his world to Galactus.
 However, as they prepare to leave, Torgo tries to capture them, as he fears they will change their minds and lead Galactus to Mekka.
-As they battle the robots, Ben demolishes one, to his deep regret, and then forces himself to pull his punches.
-Unfortunately, as he and Reed try to avoid hurting the mechanical men, they are readily stopped and imprisoned.
+As they battle the robots, Ben demolishes one, to his deep regret, and then forces himself to pull his p

-ieval planet, complete with a dragon and a princess that needs rescuing.
+Karen: Meanwhile, Johnny and Gorr have landed on a medieval planet, complete with a dragon and a princess that needs rescuing.
 Although they save the lady, they are knocked out by some armored knights and captured.
 Sue and the Evolutionary have been watching the events on both planets.
 Sue says that H.E. must send her to these worlds to rescue her family, but H.E. now believes that this is inconsequential.
 He must prepare to face Galactus!

 Karen: I enjoyed this story a great deal, despite the fact that the first portion of the book consisted primarily of dialogue!
 It's amazing how many words are present in Roy Thomas stories.
 But we have a real dilemma here for our heroes and the artwork is -as always when Buscema and Sinnott are involved -dramatic and exciting.
 I know Big John did not enjoy drawing machinery but he does a great job, especially with Galactus' ship, which has a real Kirby feel to it.